 I observe countless examples of the savasana pic on Instagram these days.
 I’ll put my hands up in the air here and tell you, that I too made it my absolute business to make sure I got an image of my students in savasana after I taught my first ever class.
 I wasn’t thinking.
 I just thought this was something you do.
 And I did it again at the end of my first ever workshop.
 But then it felt wrong.
 I woke up.
 I decided there were other ways to promote.
 I wouldn’t like it if someone photographed me with drool coming down one side of my mouth, even if you couldn’t see it, even if I was unrecognisable.

 You might think I’m being precious but let me give you the context; I had a crisis.
-Incorporating yoga into my life provided me first with a sanctuary and second with a solid foundation to newly find myself.
-I didn’t need to sup the nectar of melted ice under the Himalaya’s with a punishing guru who made me get up at 4am, starving, to meditate for two hours before an unfulfilling vegan brunch and share woes of broken marriages and childlessness with strangers on a hard wood floor (but India is on the cards and I can’t wait for it).
+Incorporating yoga into my life provided me first with a oasis and second with a solid foundation to newly find myself.
+I didn’t need to sup the nectar of melting ice under the Himalaya’s with a punishing guru who made me get up at 4am, starving, to meditate for two hours before an unfulfilling vegan brunch and share woes of broken marriages and childlessness with strangers on a hard wood floor (but India is on the cards and I can’t wait for it).
 No, it was under the guidance of an experienced and technophobic teacher in Dun Laoghaire that I found a place where I could let go, sob into my pigeon, wring out my anger, and to be honest, simply find out where my heart was and listen to it for a change.
 Yoga gave me an alternative way to work out my shit in a safe environment.

 The studio became my sanctuary.
 My teacher, unbeknownst to herself - became my guide.
 I adored her steadiness, her focus and ability to infuse a sense of humour into the class.
 I loved how she didn’t try to come across as a perfect person, but stayed perfect to me because she was focused on her job.
 She kept her students in tune with their breath.
 She gently encouraged them out of their comfort zones.
 Her praise and patience was like that of a mother teaching her child how to walk.
 My biggest revelation during this time was learning how to relax.
 Had she taken her phone out to photograph the class, the spell would have been broken.
 My opinion of her would have plummeted.
 If she were to have snapped us (no pun intended), I would have realised that she was not respecting us.
 She would have been stealing something from me.
 And that is not yoga.
 Further to that, had she put up my image without my consent on social media, I would have had to express my profound disappointment.